v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 #### Additional notes
 If the search does not work, the org may have changed place in the future/does not exist anymore.
-It is currently living in the CoveoStageing in platformqa.
+It is currently living in the Coveo's staging platform (QA).
 To change where where the content is being taken, head to chrome://extensions/ and click on the options dialog.

 ### The tester